Watch Out for These Tourist Traps in All 50 States

 Ohio: Mary Yoder's Amish Kitchen

 Criticism of the cooking at Mary Yoder's Amish Kitchen, Bakery, and Gift Shop in Middlefield is all too common.
-Reviewers say the food — in more typical times, often in a buffet — is bland, unappetizing, and overpriced.
+Reviewers say the food is bland, unappetizing, and overpriced.
 The gift shop is also expensive, they say, with a warning to stop only if there's nothing else open.
 But that's easier said than done when the tour bus stops at the restaurant.

 Cherokee Trading Post, Oklahoma